-While the previous analysis focused on the long term impulse response function, this section illustrates the evolution of the CIRF during the day of the FOMC announcement as a function of the time horizon and the time of the day.
-To highlight the variability of cumulative impulse response at each time step $t$ and at each horizon $h$, we select three different phases of the day, namely from 09:45 to 09:50 as a "opening market phase", from 11:00 to 11:05 as a "calm market phase", and trades from 15:50 to 15:55 as "closing market phase" and we compute the averaged $\text{CIRF}_{t,h}$ estimated at each trade inside the considered time periods above.
-Figure \ref{phasesAAPL} reports the estimated $\text{CIRF}_{t,h}$ in the three phases for the SDAMH model (black diamonded lines) and for the AMH model (cyan circled lines).
-To quantify the speed of convergence and the long term limit of CIRF, we fit the model
+The previous analysis focused on the long-term impulse response function.
+This section illustrates the evolution of the CIRF during the day of the FOMC announcement as a function of the time horizon and the time of day.
+To highlight the variability of the cumulative impulse response at each time step $t$ and at each horizon $h$, we select three different phases of the day, namely from 09:45 to 09:50 as an ``opening market phase", from 11:00 to 11:05 as a ``calm market phase", and trades from 15:50 to 15:55 as the ``closing market phase", and we compute the averaged $\text{CIRF}_{t,h}$ estimated at each trade inside the periods considered above.
+Figure~ \ref{phasesMSFT} reports the estimated $\text{CIRF}_{t,h}$ in the three phases for the SDAMH model (black diamond lines) and the AMH model (cyan circle lines).
+To quantify the speed of convergence and the long-term limit of the CIRF, we fit the model

-for fixed $t$.
-The rate of convergence, i.e. the speed at which information of a trade is impounded in the price, is measured by the parameter $\phi_t$.